While the fan-favorite WB-turned-CW show is certainly loved, it's also been scrutinized for being absolutely flipping

 One Tree Hill include: the time pregnant Haley got run over by a car; when Peyton collapsed into a coma after her wedding, due to pregnancy difficulties; when Quinn and Clay were shot; the time Nathan, Rachel, and Cooper nearly drowned after a car crash; Dan getting burned in an office fire; and when Nathan severely crashed his race car.
 There were bumps, bruises, and the occasional coma, but essentially, they all walked away unscathed.
 Remarkable.
 4 Keith's Hidden Talent

 Keith, a car mechanic, decides to leave Tree Hill and become a teacher.
-Either his lack of a teaching degree is a major plot hole, or anyone who's anyone can educate and molds young minds in Charleston, North Carolina.
+Either his lack of a teaching degree is a major plot hole, or anyone who's anyone can educate and molds young minds in Charleston, South Carolina.

 5 Tree Hill's Hollywood Status

-Did anyone think it was bizarre that celebrities would not only roll through, but become romantically involved with residents in the small suburban town Tree Hill?
+Did anyone think it was bizarre that celebrities would not only roll through, but become romantically involved with residents in the small suburban town of Tree Hill?
 Celebrities who made cameos on the show include Nick Lachey, Pete Wentz, and Kevin Federline.
 How about the top-notch performances they'd land at Tric, like Kid Cudi, Fall Out Boy, Nada Surf, Lupe Fiasco, and Jack's Mannequin?
 But perhaps the most outlandish time was when Sheryl Crow put on an intimate performance at Karen's Cafe.
 Of course, there was also the following occurrence...

 6 The Characters Singing Their Own Theme Song